dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 Now that I have usdt support, I can rebuild my original uprobe example.
 Checking the dtrace file again, I see the signature for the `process__command` probe.
-It just so happened that the function my colleague Camilo [@camilo] selected was also a USDT probe point!
+It just so happened that the function my colleague Camilo [@camilo-github] selected was also a USDT probe point!

 ```{.c include=src/memcached/memcached_dtrace.d startLine=168 endLine=174}
 ```